 Every nonprofit organization and school has a Board of Directors that is meant to help govern the organization.
-There are many companies, books, and webinars that solely focus on supporting Board of Directors.
-Over the years, we have found and developed some key tools that are easy to apply to help organization and their Boards govern more effectively.
+There are many companies, books, and webinars that solely focus on supporting Boards of Directors.
+Over the years, we have found and developed some key tools that are easy to apply to help organizations and their Boards govern more effectively.

 While some of these Board tools might seem standard, we still find that these are missing and/or have not been well developed.
 We could write a blog post about each of these tools (and maybe we will!).
 This is a quick overview of the value and purpose of each tool to help your organization think about how you might integrate them into your Board of Directors.